Pop Culture Madness!

 The Exxon Valdez oil spill in which the tanker hit Prince William Sound's Bligh Reef and spilled an estimated 11 to 30 million gallons of oil on March 24.
 The captain, Joseph Hazelwood, was drinking at the time.

-The Ufa Train/Pipeline Explosion: In 1989, a Soviet pipeline which had knowingly been leaking, managed to fill an entire valley with propane.
-Sparks from a train ignited the gas, causing an explosion perhaps as large as 10 kilotons of TNT, and killed 575 people.
+The Ufa Train/Pipeline Explosion: In 1989, a Soviet pipeline that had knowingly been leaking, managed to fill an entire valley with propane.
+Sparks from a train ignited the gas, causing an explosion as large as ten kilotons of TNT, killing 575 people.

 Celebrity Murder: Rebecca Schaeffer, star of TV's My Sister Sam, was killed by a stalker who got her address from California's Department of Motor Vehicles.
 Private information is no longer available from them.

-Salmon Rushdie published The Satanic Verses - as Muslin writing the heresy in the book, Ayatollah Khomeini ordered a 'fatwa' on hime - a command ordering followers of the Musalim faith to kill him.
+Salmon Rushdie published The Satanic Verses – as Muslin wrote the heresy in the book, Ayatollah Khomeini ordered a ‘fatwa’ on him – a command ordering followers of the Muslim faith to kill him.
 The fatwah was lifted in 1998.

-Noone knows what happened to "Tank Man", who stood in front of government tanks at Tiananmen Square, in China.
-In order to evade internet censorship in China, people used to refer to the events that took place at Tiananmen Square on June 4, 1989 as "May 35th", among other alternative names.
+No one knows what happened to “Tank Man,” who stood in front of government tanks at Tiananmen Square, in China.
+To evade internet censorship in China, people used to refer to the events that took place at Tiananmen Square on June 4, 1989, as “May 35th”, among other alternative names.

 Firsts and the Biggest Christmas Gifts

-The Hershey Kiss bell-choir Christmas commercial first came out in 1989, and has been running ever since each holiday season.
+The Hershey Kiss bell-choir Christmas commercial first came out in 1989 and has been running since each holiday season.

 Traditional Home began publication